MSHS in Health Care Quality

 Impact health care through policy, patient-centeredness, improvement science, and culture change

-The online Master of Science in Health Sciences (MSHS) in Health Care Quality was developed for health care professionals aspiring to become patient safety and quality leaders and meet the growing demand for quality-based care.
+The online Master of Science in Health Sciences (MSHS) in Health Care Quality program was developed for health care professionals aspiring to become patient safety and quality leaders and meet the growing demand for quality-based care.

 *Indicates required field

-By providing your phone number, you have authorized the George Washington University, and its representatives, to send you SMS/Text messages in conjunction with the services you have requested.
+By providing your phone number on this request information form, you have authorized the George Washington University, and its representatives, to send you SMS/Text messages in conjunction with the services you have requested.
 Message and data rates may apply.

-If you no longer wish to receive SMS/Text communications from GW, you will have the option to opt-out.
+If you no longer wish to receive SMS/Text communications from GW SMHS, you will have the option to opt-out.

-By submitting your information, you confirm you have read the Privacy Notice.
+By submitting this form, you confirm you have read the Privacy Notice.

 A medical practitioner putting a wristband on a hospital patient